bitfieldaudio/OTTO/README.md

 # The hardware

 The OTTO is basically going to be a Rpi3+, a screen, a DAC, 4 encoders and some 30+ buttons/keys.
 Some of us are currently building the next version of prototypes.
-We can (so far) show you some nice renders:
+We can (so far) show you some nice renders of that, which is currently being shipped to us.
+Next steps will be a few revisions and _a lot_ of coding to get the existing software to work with the hardware, but then we'll be ready to share with all of you!

 <a href="https://ibb.co/mBXmNnH"><img src="https://i.ibb.co/6Z12XK4/render1.png" alt="render1" width="100%" /></a>
 <a href="https://ibb.co/17QcPHK"><img src="https://i.ibb.co/HB4ZbmY/render2.png" alt="render2" width="100%" /></a>

 # Planned Features for v1.0

-* A synth for live performance with midi effects (arpeggiator, etc.)
+* A synth (with swappable engines) for live performance with midi effects (arpeggiator, etc.)
 * 2 FX slots.
 Synths and drums send to them as a FX bus.
 *  Synths and effects are swappable "engines".
 *  For drums, a sampler will run in parallel to the sequencer-synth chain.